sergiosouzalima/metabase-sample-database/README.md

 * The <a href="https://www.metabase.com/glossary/sample_database" target="_blank">Sample Database</a> is a small <a href="https://www.h2database.com/html/main.html" target="_blank">H2 database</a> that ships with <a href="https://www.metabase.com" target="_blank">Metabase</a>, a Business Inteligence (BI) and analytics tool.

-* The Sample Database's data is available in this repo, converted in insert commands script files.
+* The Sample Database's data available in this repo, is a H2 Sample Database converted in insert commands script files, compatible with <a href="https://www.postgresql.org" target="_blank">PostgreSQL</a> and <a href="https://www.mysql.com" target="_blank">MySQL</a>.

-* If you are connected in a <a href="https://www.postgresql.org" target="_blank">PostgreSQL</a> or <a href="https://www.mysql.com" target="_blank">MySQL</a> database, you can simply run the scripts from this repo, and you'll have the Sample Database in PostgreSQL or MySQL format.

 * I hope this repo helps you to have a simple dataset for your <a href="https://www.metabase.com" target="_blank">Metabase</a> project or any other BI tool.